 Illinois moves to rein in property confiscation laws

-Kara Bland's 2010 Chevy Malibu still had temporary plates when police seized it for a crime she did not commit.
-She loaned it to the father of her daughter, who was arrested after picking up someone who had marijuana on him.
+In this Wednesday, April 5, 2017 photo, Kara Bland stands in front of her car in Chicago.
+Bland's 2010 Chevy Malibu still had temporary plates when police seized it for a crime she did not commit.

 Comments